l3l3jones/group2_project_git/README.md

 Content for this project was written by Leah Jones, Dana Ciobotaru, Phoebe Cowan, Ella Rees, Anni Sutt and Delyth Jennings.

 The film descriptions, images, rating and streaming services information were provided through the [The Movie DB API](https://api.themoviedb.org/3).
+The streaming providers, although were accessed through TMDB API, the source of the data came from [JustWatch](https://www.justwatch.com/).

 ### Acknowledgments